FaritZafar/CC/Project/Phase 1/README.md

 The selected language is mini C.

 ## Languagae Specification:
 Mini C is a simple language C-like programming language which is used for coding and can be designed for implementation purpose for education (basically it is a software through which we can learn compilation).
+Our selected mini language is exactly not a replica of what is specified in the document as we had to tweak it according to our needs because of several reasons.
+One being that some specifications and samples were not of C language explicitly.

 ## Designing C language:
 We used Flex to perform lexical analysis on a subset of the C programming language.